davidrsch/kerasnip/README.md

 [![R-CMD-check](https://github.com/davidrsch/kerasnip/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/davidrsch/kerasnip/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `kerasnip` is to provide a seamless bridge between the `keras` and `tidymodels` ecosystems.
+The goal of `kerasnip` is to provide a seamless bridge between the `keras` and `tidymodels` frameworks.
 It allows for the dynamic creation of `parsnip` model specifications for Keras models, making them fully compatible with `tidymodels` workflows.

 ## Installation